 It is now in the public preview, but what is Windows Virtual Desktop exactly and what are the benefits of desktop virtualization?
 In the following video, ezeep CEO Christoph Hammer deals with all these questions and explains why the arrival of Microsoft’s solution is such a big deal.

-Well, Windows Virtual Desktop is a platform that has been wanted for a long time now.
+Windows Virtual Desktop is a platform that has been wanted for a long time now.
 It is a Windows operating system that allows administrators to have the interface and usability of a Windows 10 environment while only consuming the resources of a terminal server.

 Right now, if you want to provide virtual desktops as a terminal server you don’t get all the user-friendly features of Windows 10 because you would have to go with an operating system that is windows-based.
 Users miss out on features and some third-party apps simply do not work.